Multisample DNA-only#

 fig.show()

-# If you want to reset this, you can run the following to reset just that one modification
+# To reset this, run the following to reset just that one modification

 #ms.Config.Colorscale.Dna.reset("NGT")

-# Or you can run this to reset any/all modifications:
+# Or run this to reset any/all modifications:

 #ms.Config.Colorscale.reset()